Customize Consent Preferences

-Challenging Racial Microaggressions in Health and Care: Insights from NHS R&D NW Provocation Seminar Series
+Identifying and Mitigating Racialised Microaggressions in Health and Care: Building Equity and Empathy: Insights from Lilian Otaye-Ebede Provocation Seminar

 In a thought-provoking seminar led by Professor Lilian Otaye-Ebede (PhD) on December 11, 2024, healthcare professionals, researchers, and policymakers gathered to discuss racial microaggressions in the NHS.
 The event, part of a larger provocation seminar series, illuminated the persistence of subtle, yet deeply impactful, forms of racism and explored actionable steps for creating equitable and inclusive workplaces.